atheek2003/Brain-Tumor-Classification/README.md

 ## Dataset

 The dataset used for training and evaluation comprises MRI images of the brain, annotated with labels indicating the presence of no tumor, meningioma tumor, glioma tumor, or pituitary tumor.
-The dataset is obtained from [provide source or link if applicable].
+The dataset is obtained from [this dataset](https://github.com/atheek2003/Brain-Tumor-Classification/tree/main/Dataset).

 ## Model Architecture